Please rate our service in just five steps.

 If the patient presents you with a valid European Health Insurance Card and states that they did not plan to enter Germany to undergo medical treatment, you may not as a rule issue a private invoice for the treatment costs.
 Instead, you must make the same range of benefits available to the patient as to individuals who have statutory health insurance in Germany.
 This is conditional on the treatment being medically necessary, taking the length of the stay into account.
 The scope of the benefits provided will therefore frequently go beyond emergency treatment.
 You can obtain information on the range of benefits, on forms 80/81 (contract-dentist care) and on the "Patient’s Declaration European Health Insurance" (out-patient contract-doctor care, out-patient emergency treatment and in-patient treatment) and on how to bill the costs in the replacement procedure in this case from the Associations of Statutory Health Insurance Physicians, or in the “Leistungserbringer” (healthcare providers) section of the website of the German Liaison Agency Health Insurance – International.
 The leaflets provided there also contain information for registered doctors on the rescission procedure.
 The invoice for fees which the patient has paid is to be refunded if a valid Provisional Replacement Certificate is submitted by the end of the quarter after the first time when services were taken up.
 Rescission will only take place if the European Health Insurance Card is subsequently submitted, and if this takes place on the day of the treatment itself or on the next working day.
 You will also need to submit the Patient’s Declaration for the patient to complete and sign if you are billing them privately.

 If the patient presents a form E 112 or S2, then he or she is in Germany for planned treatment.
 The cost of medical treatment is only covered in the context of the authorisation which it contains, and only as if the patient had statutory health insurance in Germany.
-If there is no acute urgency, ask the patient to exchange the form E 112 or S2 for a treatment voucher from a local health insurance fund.
+If there is no acute urgency, ask the patient to exchange the form E 112 or S2 for a National Entitlement Document from a local health insurance fund.

 You will receive further information on this procedure from your Association of Statutory Health Insurance Physicians in the appropriate section of the German Liaison Agency Health Insurance – International.